uweoma/se-assignment-1-setting-up-your-developer-environment-uweoma/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.

+Python installation process
+1. I visited the official Python website and navigated to the “download page”.
+2. I selected the appropriate version of Python which is 3.12.4
+3. I clicked the “download” button and waited for it to finish downloading
+4. Once it finally downloaded, I ran the Python installer by double-clicking on the downloaded file.
+5. I followed the prompts to complete the installation process of which to make sure I selected the option to add python to PATH6
+6. To check the version and also verify if it’s successfully installed, I opened my command prompt and typed python --version

+Visual Studio Code instalation process
+Download Visual Studio Code:
+- I went to the official page to download visual studio code
+- I clicked on the Windows download button to download the installer on my windows system.
+Run the Installer:
+- Once the download was completed, I opened the downloaded .exe file.
+- I followed the installation wizard.
+It prompted me to agree to the license terms and select the installation location.
+- I chose some additional tasks such as creating a desktop icon or adding VS Code to the PATH (recommended).
+- I clicked on "Install" to begin the installation process.
+Launch Visual Studio Code:
+- After the installation was completed, I then launched VS Code from the Start menu

+After which I went ahead to dowload Prettier and coderunner to customize my visual studio

+Prettier is an opinionated code formatter.
+It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

+CHALLENGIES AND HOW I OVERCAME It
+I encountered several challengies like:
+- In python installation, installation and customization option gave me issues on which to pick
+- How to navigate to the PATH encountered.
+I was able to overcome by using my best friend(google and youtube)

+I'm sorry for the lateness in submission, my screen got broken and I had to fix it by all means.